 While working with Microsoft Excel, sometimes, the creation of datasets with several names that subsequently get inadequately labeled, and the danger of mistakenly creating linkages between data.
 So, we need to delete the name ranges, but several times the name manager delete option greyed out.
 In this article, we will demonstrate the causes of this problem and some effective ways to fix the name manager delete option greyed out in Excel.

-3 Reasons with Solutions of Name Manager Delete Option Greyed out in Excel
+Name Manager Delete Option Greyed out in Excel: 3 Reasons with Solutions

-We create named ranges to make the workbooks simpler to understand, formulae quicker to enter and analyze, and the ability to construct variable-size ranges to keep our sheets flexible and updatable.
+We name ranges in Excel to make the workbooks simpler to understand, formulae quicker to enter and analyze, and the ability to construct variable-size ranges to keep our sheets flexible and updatable.
 But everything has its pros and cons.
-So, suppose you have created a lot of named ranges but you do not need these anymore so, you want to delete those named ranges.
+So, suppose you have created a lot of named ranges but you do not need these anymore so, you want to delete all those named ranges.
 But while deleting those ranges sometimes the delete button is greyed out or inactive.

 To solve this problem we are going to use the following dataset.
 The dataset contains some items and total sales in 3 months; January, February, and March.